ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    :answer_d: x / y == 1
    :answer_e: x / y == 0
    :correct: a
    :feedback_a: The modulus operator (%) returns the remainder left by integer division.
-If x % y == 0, x is divisible by y, leaving no remainder.
+If x % y == 0, x is evenly divisible by y, leaving no remainder.
    :feedback_b: The modulus operator (%) returns the remainder left by integer division.
-If x % y == 1, x is not divisible by y, as there is a remainder of 1 left over.
+If x % y == 1, x is not evenly divisible by y, as there is a remainder of 1 left over.
    :feedback_c: The modulus operator (%) returns the remainder left by integer division.
-If x % y == 2, x is not divisible by y, because there is a remainder of 2 left after the division.
+If x % y == 2, x is not evenly divisible by y, because there is a remainder of 2 left after the division.
    :feedback_d: The modulus operator (%) is used to check if numbers are divisible by each other.
 The division operator (/) should be replaced with a %.
    :feedback_e: The division operator does not check if one number is divisible by another.
 In integer division, remainders are calculated by the modulus operator (%).